ystv/web-api/README.md

 ## Developing

+Developed on Go version 1.14+

 Clone the repo and create a `.env.local` for an easy config setup.
 Use the `debug` flag to disable auth.

 I recommend not using the production environment for testing and recommend running postgres and rabbitmq in Docker.

 Updating the DB schema use `goose` to migrate safely.

-Developed on Go version 1.14+
+When ran with the `debug` flag set to true.
+500 server errors will be returned to the browser, not just logged.
+Otherwise it will only return the 500 code and not not the actual error.

 Try to keep all "business" logic with in the `/services` and try to keep the imports local to that package, but you'll probably need the `utils` package but we're trying to keep it modular so web-api can theoretically be split up and keeping it seperate would likely make it a lot easier.